 - educational initiatives;

 - responses to requests for technical assistance from Member States;

 - awareness on scientific issues among policy-makers and the general public.

-The ISPs are supported by extensive networks and have long-standing experience, (IHP-35 years, IOC-50 years, MAB-40 years, IGCP-38 years) in mobilizing the best available fundamental and applied science in their respective fields to serve UNESCO Member States.
+The ISPs are supported by extensive networks and have long-standing experience in mobilizing the best available fundamental and applied science in their respective fields to serve UNESCO Member States.
 The environmental ISPs benefit from the concrete experience gained from the UNESCO designated sites: biosphere reserves, natural sites inscribed on the World Heritage list, and the Global Network of National Geoparks.